Transistor TerminalsTypes of TransistorsApplications of Transistor

 - These particular circuits are mainly used in the fire alarm system.

-- Integrated circuits consume less electrical energy, occupies a small space that reduces the circuit’s size and can be built at low cost.
+- Integrated circuits consume less electrical energy, occupy a small space that reduces the circuit’s size, and can be built at a low cost.

-Stay tune to BYJU’S and Keep Falling in Love with Learning!
+Stay tuned to BYJU’S and Keep Falling in Love with Learning!